Mobile apps for accessing library resources.

 The mobile app is available to all NHS staff and authentication requires a personal account, which can be created whilst on-site on a SaTH PC, or whilst logged in with an NHS OpenAthens account.
 Works offline.

-Required to download our e-books to your device for offline reading.
+Adobe Digital Editions is required to download e-books on the ProQuest Ebook Central to your mobile device for offline reading.
 Free registration for an Adobe ID required, and an NHS OpenAthens account is required to access and download e-books to your device.
+Our guide to downloading ProQuest e-books gives more details.

 Create a personalised alerting service for journal articles, and connect to full-text if your organisation subscribes to the journal.
 You can link to the journal collections of Shrewsbury and Telford Hospital NHS Trust, Shropshire Community Health NHS Trust, Staffordshire University or Keele University.
 Free registration required, along with an NHS OpenAthens or university login to access full-text articles from your institution.